July 4th-7th 2019

 |Even hotel decorations are Beetle parts|

-of the entire rally, both km wise and time wise.
+both km wise and time wise.
 Initially a lot of the time was spent on the Autobahn, and it was not only rush hour but it was also a Friday, and I think that half of Germany was on the move.
 For Ashton it was even worse, especially since Gidget was now getting tired, and not easy to keep braking and accelerating.
 We then went onto backroads, and if anything the traffic was even worse, with traffic lights and junctions everywhere.

 On the autobahn we had a time control, and in the same gas station complex we filled up with fuel.
 Once we had our time book stamped, we set off, but hadn't gone more than a couple of